 There is an easy method to get rid of those cracks forever.
 We use the low-pressure injection of an epoxy or polyurethane foam material.
 Our professionals will pick up a certain type of epoxy or polyurethane foam that will ideally suit the needs of your basement.

 Quite often, fixing foundation cracks is easy and does not require any special attention.
-All you need to do is to identify the cracks promptly and contact us as soon as possible.
+All you need to do is identify the cracks promptly and contact us as soon as possible.
 In certain cases, when it is too late, we will not be able to seal the concrete cracks and will have to be repairing basement foundation walls with steel braces.

 Foundation Crack Injection: Vital Part Of Basement Foundation Repair

-The low-pressure crack injection has proved to be 99% effective in the last few years.
+The low-pressure crack injection has proven to be 99% effective in the last few years.
 It is cost-effective, quick, and easy.
-This is why we use this method at the No Water System Experts.
+This is why we use this method at No Water System Experts.
 The foundation crack injection can be securely performed either with epoxies or polyurethanes.
 The whole process can be described in four simple steps:

 - Installing the injection ports